Service-Learning Agreement and Educational Plan Form

 Agreement Plan Section (top portion):

-Please fill out the top portion of the Agreement Plan and turn in to your Instructor
+Fill out the top portion of the Agreement Plan

 Education Plan Agreement Section (middle portion):

 Fill out the Education Plan Section (middle portion) with your Community Partner Agency Supervisor

 Track your hours and submit this completed form to your Instructor before the end of the Quarter

 Community Partner Agency may also ask you to fill out their volunteer application as well as a background check form.

 On this page you will find opportunities for service within the Greater Spokane region.